PHeonix25/PHeonix25.github.io/_posts/2018-12-31-Wow-what-a-year.md

 I entered this year as a Development Manager at Coolblue, reporting directly to our Head of Technology, and directly responsible & accountable for about 75-odd Developers, Designers and Team Leads.
 This was, in a word, _overwhelming_.
 I spent a lot of the first half of the year interviewing, and successfully hiring & promoting 6 new Team Leads (as well as countless developers) to join us in making Coolblue a better place, every day.

-In the spirit of this write-up being open and honest, I'm going to be blunt: I don't think I did a particularly good job of handling this number of people without implementing an appropriate (informal) framework to succeed.
+In the spirit of this write-up being open and honest, I'm going to be blunt: I don't think I did a particularly good job of handling this number of direct reports.
 I know that I directly lost a few employees I would have preferred to keep due to how I was (un)able to help them during this period.
 I can point at the fact that I didn't have the (correct) support structures in place, but looking back with the benefit of hindsight, I should have applied a motto that I used a lot as a developer, but not as a manager: _Done is better than Perfect_.